Are you ready to kickstart your music career?

 - You have many different options for recording software, like Garageband, Ableton Live, Cubase, and Audacity.

 - Some companies even have their own line of exclusive software.

-Make sure to check if your OS is updated and compatible with your DAW or software.
+Don’t forget to check if your OS is updated and compatible with your DAW or software.

 Set A Budget

-Consider the amount of money you have saved up before making your choice.
+Consider your budget before making your choice.

 What Specific Genre Will You Use It For?

 Audio interfaces also allow for various genres and types of projects!